Veterans, AmeriCorps & Tuition Benefits

 • Using AmeriCorps award to pay for educational fees

 LMU will receive the first payment from AmeriCorps within two weeks of approving your educational expense voucher.
-If your voucher is denied for any reason, comments will be entered on the voucher-request explaining the reason for denial.
+If your voucher is denied for any reason, comments will be entered on the voucher request explaining the reason for denial.

-• Employee Tuition Benefits
+• Tuition Benefits

 Full-time faculty and full-time, regular staff members are eligible to receive full tuition remission for undergraduate or graduate courses that are taken towards the completion of one undergraduate and/or one graduate degree, completion of a credential/certificate program offered by one of the six university schools/colleges, or taken under non-degree status.